Business.gov.nl

 Ban on establishing and dispensation

-Special investigating officers (boa's), public prosecutors, police officers, or soldiers of the Royal Netherlands Marechaussee are not allowed to establish a security firm of detective agency.
-These persons are also not permitted to work for a security firm or detective agency.
-For special investigating officers you can apply for dispensation through Justis (in Dutch).
+Special investigating officers (boa's), public prosecutors, police officers, or soldiers of the Royal Netherlands Marechaussee are not allowed to establish a security firm or detective agency.
+They are also not permitted to work for a security firm or detective agency.

 Online application procedure via Message Box